hummingbird-project/hummingbird-docs/Hummingbird.docc/Jobs/JobsGuide.md

 ### Creating a Job

-Before you can start running jobs you need to define yours job.
+Before you can start running jobs you need to define a job.
 A job definition requires an identifier for the job, the job parameters and the function that runs the job.

 We use a struct conforming to ``Jobs/JobParameters`` to define the job parameters and identifier.